-Maxus was the youngest of WPP's global media networks, originally launched in 2004 in Asia.
-Initially it served to consolidate a collection of stand-alone units located mostly in Asia, including Maximize and Motivator, as well as three former Zenith Media offices in Hong Kong, Indochina and India.
-During 2005, however, it expanded its presence to the US and Europe, picking up work from a number of major clients.
-In the UK, Maxus's interests were represented for several years by BJK&E, a standalone unit that was originally a joint venture with Interpublic.
+Until its merger into Wavemaker in 2017, Maxus was the youngest of WPP's global media networks.
+Originally launched in 2004, it initially served to consolidate a collection of existing stand-alone units located mostly in Asia, including Maximize and Motivator, as well as three former Zenith Media offices in Hong Kong, Indochina and India.
+During 2005, however, Maxus expanded its presence to the US and Europe, picking up work from a number of major clients.
+In the UK, Maxus's interests were represented for several years by BJK&E, a standalone unit that had originally been a joint venture with Interpublic.
 BJK&E rebranded as Maxus UK in early 2009, as did Spanish media agency CICM, previously part of Tapsa.
-Maxus arguably came of age in 2011 with the capture of the global SC Johnson and US NBC Universal accounts.
-Since the end of 2012, Maxus has been operational in 55 markets in North America, Europe and Asia Pacific (but not South America).
-Like sister networks Mindshare, MEC and Mediacom it shares the resources of WPP's media negotiation unit GroupM.
+Maxus arguably came of age in 2011 with the capture of the global SC Johnson and US NBC Universal accounts, and by the end of 2012, Maxus was operational in 55 markets in North America, Europe and Asia Pacific (but not South America).
+Like sister networks Mindshare, MEC and Mediacom it shared the resources of WPP's media negotiation unit GroupM.
 At the end of 2012, Maxus moved its global HQ to India following the appointment of Vikram Sakhuja as global CEO.
 He was replaced in 2014 by Lindsay Pattison, based in London.
-She took on a new role in 2017 as chief transformation officer for WPP media umbrella GroupM and soon afterwards WPP announced the merger of Maxus into larger sibling MEC.
-The combined entity will assume the new name Wavemaker.
-Recma estimated billings of $12.2bn for Maxus in 2016.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+She took on a new role in 2017 as chief transformation officer for WPP media umbrella GroupM and soon afterwards WPP announced the merger of Maxus into larger sibling MEC to create Wavemaker.

 Adbrands Weekly Update 15th Sep 2017: WPP finally confirmed the name for the merger of MEC and Maxus.
 The new network will be called Wavemaker, a name inherited from the former MEC's content development division.
 The group's explanation for the choice of the name is typically contrived: "Making waves happens when media, content and technology come together - activating against our unrivalled purchase journey understanding for the clients we represent."
 CEO Tim Castree added, "Our purpose is to provide advertisers with the power to transform and grow their business through our Purchase Journey obsession".
 The network's logo abbreviates the name to simply WM, supposedly, the PR bumf claims, a reflection of its heritage in the W of WPP and M of GroupM.
 How *do* they come up with this stuff?
 The merger of MEC and Maxus is expected to complete by January 2018.
 The combined business will have 139 offices in 90 countries and billings of $38bn.